civilservicelgbt/civilservicelgbt.github.io/_events/2023-04-17-civil-service-lgbt-pride-bristol.md

 Please see the information about the accessibility of Bristol pride on their [website](https://bristolpride.co.uk/parade/)

-If you have any over accessibility needs that you’d like us to be aware of, plesae contact Katharine and David at southwest@civilservice.lgbt
+If you have any over accessibility needs that you’d like us to be aware of, please contact Katharine and David at southwest@civilservice.lgbt

 The exact route for Bristol Pride parade 2023 has not yet been released, but please check back here for updates.